arduino/docs-content/content/hardware/04.pro/shields/portenta-uwb-shield/tutorials/01.user-manual/content.md

 /**
   Handles Bluetooth® Low Energy client disconnection events.
-  @param dev The disconnecting Bluetooth® Low Energy device.
+  @param dev The disconnecting Bluetooth Low Energy device.
 */
 void clientDisconnected(BLEDevice dev) {
   // Find the session related to the device and stop it